Peter554/pipedantic/README.md

 02|2022-03-03|Sweet!|
 ```

+Here the lines starting with "01" represent a `User`, and the lines beneath starting with "02" represent that `User`s `Comment`s.
-This would correspond to the hierarchical data:
+In JSON, this would correspond to the hierarchical data:

 ```json
 {